 SFP, or Seller-Fulfilled Prime, is a diluted version of FBA that gives sellers more control over their inventory and customers.
-When a buyer places an order through SFP, the seller is solely responsible for processing the order.
-But here’s the kicker: the seller must follow Amazon’s premium delivery requirements in order to display their products in the Prime category on the Amazon marketplace.
-While SFP allows you more control over your inventory and order management, meeting the strict delivery deadlines may cost you a lot of money.
+When a buyer orders through SFP, the Seller is solely responsible for processing the order.
+But here’s the kicker: the Seller must follow Amazon’s premium delivery requirements to display their products in the Prime category on the Amazon marketplace.
+While SFP allows you more control over your inventory and order management, meeting strict delivery deadlines may cost you a lot of money.

-Fulfilled by Merchant, or FBM is an alternative solution to FBA which might prove more cost-efficient to you.
-With FBM, when a customer places an order, Amazon notifies you of the order information.
-You are free to ship your product directly to the customer on your terms; delivery charge, delivery time, return policy, and so on.
+Fulfilled by Merchant, or FBM, is an alternative solution to FBA that is more cost-efficient for you.
+With FBM, when a customer places an order, Amazon notifies him of the order information.
+You can ship your product directly to the customer on your terms, delivery charge, delivery time, return policy, and so on.
 The crucial point to note here is that FBM sellers do not fall within the Prime category, which allows you to have more control over the inventory and the entire order processing procedure.

 More Amazon Guide:

-Research about your product and your potential customers, determine your requirements, and, most importantly, keep your budget in mind.
-A systematic approach to FBA can help you expand your brand in a relatively short amount of time, but any poor estimation can impair your overall profit.
+Research your product and potential customers, determine your requirements, and, most importantly, keep your budget in mind.
+A systematic approach to FBA can help you expand your brand relatively quickly, but any poor estimation can impair your overall profit.
 Make an informed decision.

-Yes, FBA is suitable for all businesses including the ones where the product size is very large and you can’t afford the storage costs.
+Yes, FBA is suitable for all businesses, including those with large product sizes, and you can’t afford the storage costs.

 As a seller, FBA could be very beneficial for you.
-You don’t have to worry about storage capacity which means you can hold a large amount of stock at Amazon warehouses.
-Also, Amazon takes care of shipping and returns, saving you a good deal of money.
+You don’t have to worry about storage capacity, which means you can hold a large amount of stock at Amazon warehouses.
+Also, Amazon takes care of shipping and returns, saving you a lot of money.

 No, the FBA service is not free.
-There are various ways Amazon charges the sellers for FBA such as one time monthly payment or a fixed percentage of every sell profit.
+However, there are various ways Amazon charges the sellers for FBA, such as a one-time monthly payment or a fixed percentage of every sell profit.

 It is largely dependent on your requirements and budget.
-FBA is a solution if you are prepared to pay Amazon a fee but do not want to have command over your customers.
+FBA is a solution if you are prepared to pay Amazon a fee but want to avoid having command over your customers.
 On the other hand, if you can afford the shipping fees and want more control over your inventory, FBM is the way to go.